 Should I purchase the extended warranty?

-Can you afford an expensive out of warranty computer repair during your college career?
+Yes!
+Often computer repairs can be expensive and an extended warranty can be very useful.
 Dell offers a four-year Complete Care extended warranty; Apple offers a three-year AppleCare plan.
 All computers purchased through the MHC/Smith Technology Purchasing Program come with an extended warranty.
 If purchasing elsewhere, we strongly recommend the purchase of an extended warranty.

 What software will I need?

-Specifics may depend on your area of study, but most professors will require papers to be submitted in Microsoft .docx format.
-You can purchase software via the MHC Software Hub.
+Specific software may depend on your area of study, but most faculty require papers to be submitted in Microsoft .docx format.
+MHC students have free access to Office 365 for education.
+You can purchase additional software via the MHC Software Hub.
 Discounted/student software is available from many retailers, the Smith College Computer Store, and directly from vendors such as Apple and Microsoft.

 What are the recommended system specifications?